MarcSerraPeralta/custom-keyboards/documentation/design_guide/6_split_keyboards.rst

 Many split designs rely on a "reversible" PCB design.
 This lets you use the same circuit board for both the left and right half of the keyboard, but introduces some complexity into routing all the traces on the board.
-(HOW?)
-I still need to look into this...
+The reason is that the "reversibility" should be done by mirroring the PCB, but in our reality we can only flip the board 180 degrees, which is not a full mirroring.
+See the document "reversible_pcb_explanation.pdf" for a better description and solution to the problem.